GOLF NEWS

 Although it’s a less popular format, you may stumble across a Las Vegas scramble from time to time.
 This adds a bit of a gambling aspect to the game in true Las Vegas fashion.

 The only surefire way to bring your team to victory is by choosing the right team and having yourself prepared.
-So choose the right clubs, start asking your preferred golfers to play well before the tournament, and abstain from drinking one too many beers while you’re on the course.
+Choose the right clubs, start asking your preferred golfers if they’re interested well before the tournament, and abstain from drinking too many beers while you’re on the course.
 With any luck, you’ll end up a champion.

 Upgrade to a reader membership for $4/month